| Articles ARCHITECTURE IN CYBERSPACE ORCYBERSPACE IN ARCHITECTURE?

 debuggers, technical assistants, animators, freelance writers, reporters, editors,

-The types of jobs that have been mentioned are all in one way or the other
+property investors, stocks investors, and etc. The types of jobs that have been mentioned are all in one way or the other

 information related and most of their titles come after the word 'computer'.
 From this,